 Advertiser Disclosure: CBoardingGroup has partnered with CardRatings for our coverage of credit card products.
 CBoardingGroup and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author's alone, and have not been reviewed, endorsed or approved by any of these entities.
 As an Amazon Associate I earn from qualifying purchases.
 I may also earn commissions from other affiliate programs as applicable.
 See our privacy & disclosure page for more info

-TSA Rules for Liquids when traveling
+TSA Rules for Liquids when Traveling

-By way of reminder, the Transportation Security Administration (TSA) restricts the size of liquids.
+Transportation Security Administration (TSA) restricts the size of liquids.
 Specifically, the “3-1-1” rule applies.
 This means any liquids or gels brought through airport security and onto the plane must be three ounces or smaller (3.4 oz, to be precise), must be stored in a 1 quart size clear plastic bag and only 1 bag per traveler is allowed.

 There are some exceptions to these rules (e.g. if you are traveling with breast milk or formula), but for the most part travelers must still abide by these post 9/11 rules.

 As a reminder, there is not a size limitation on liquids packed in your checked baggage.
+By the way, if you are looking for TSA rules on traveling with food visit our detailed guide here.

-Take for example this Travel Size Toothpaste from Crest (below).
+Take, for example, this Travel Size Toothpaste from Crest (below).
 Target currently lists this .085 oz product at $1.39.

 That’s roughly a $1.64 per ounce of toothpaste.
 Compare that to a full sized tube of the same toothpaste which is listed at $2.99 for a 5.4 ounce container, or roughly $0.55 cents an ounce.
 That’s an almost 300% price difference (295% percent to be exact)!